 Problem 2: Incomprehensible political arguments

 Pretty much all of the other practices I’ve written about so far are at least understandable.
 I can understand why the temptation to prioritise rapturous applause over appealing to people who don’t yet agree, and I can understand how this can create an environment where weak arguments go unchallenged.
 The practice I don’t understand is trying to be clever, and yet I’ve seen this happen a lot.
 So many times a piece of political theatre is presented in such an abstract or convoluted way.
-I can’t comment on whether or not I agree with the message because I haven’t a clue what the message was supposed to be.
-I can work out whether the thing they’re talking about is meant to be good or bad, but that’s about it.
+I can’t comment on whether or not I agree with the message – simply because I haven’t a clue what the message is supposed to be.
+I can usually work out whether the thing they’re talking about is meant to be good or bad, but that’s about it.

 A common excuse for incomprehensible plays is that the meaning is quite clear, and you would have understood it if only you’d thought about it more deeply.
 That is a poor excuse at the best of times – if is your responsibility to make your play understandable, not your audience’s – but it’s a terrible excuse in political theatre.
 It’s hard enough influencing anyone who’s not already on your side; the last thing you want is to baffle these people over what you’re even saying.
 No politician gets away with blaming a bad speech on the viewers not paying attention, so why should that excuse work for political theatre?

 Of course, the group of people most likely to follow what you’re saying are people who support your position and know your arguments already.
 Congratulations, you’ve found a new a novel way to change the minds of absolutely no-one.
 And we’re straight back to the original problem of aiming your political theatre at your existing supporters, at the expense of the people you need to be winning over.
 Again.